 I sipped my beers and watched the place fill up around me.
-While the food was really good, it’s not the reason to come here.
-Just some typical American style bar food with a Vietnamese influence.
-But the beer is incredible and you’ll be hard pressed to find better quality in Southeast Asia.
+To pair with the beers is some really good food.
+You’ll find some typical American style bar food with Vietnamese influence.
+The real star of the show though is the beer.
+It’s incredible and you’ll be hard pressed to find better quality in Southeast Asia.

 The best beers to try?
 Definitely the Coffee Porter and Pineapple Bahn Mi-liner.
 Make sure to save room for two servings of the latter – it was my favorite.

 165/3 Bui Vien Street, Pham Ngu Lao Ward

 If you remember when I wrote about what to eat and drink in Hanoi, you’ll remember one of the best things about Vietnam’s capital is their famous egg coffee.
 I was seriously excited to find a place in Ho Chi Minh City that offered an authentic cup of this heavenly drink.